ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 - **Hard**: Press this button if you can't remember the verse or if you make a mistake while quoting it.
 The app will give it to you again in a little while.
 - **OK**: Press this button if you got the verse right, but it was a bit of a struggle.
 For new verses, you still need to review it one more time today, so the button gives an approximate time in minutes until the next review.
 Even for old verses, though, pressing OK will never schedule the next review more than 1 day away.
 - **Good**: Press this button if you quoted the verse correctly.
 Every time you review and press Good, the number of days before the next review will increase by one.
 - **Easy**: Press this button if you could say the verse in your sleep.
-This button will always schedule the next review for double the number of days of whatever Good is.
+This button will schedule the next review for double the number of days of whatever Good is.

-:::note
+:::tip
 **Simple button layout**: Are four buttons too much for you to think about?
 Do you want the app to worry about when to schedule the next review?
 Try the two-button layout.
 Go to **Settings** in the app menu and turn on **Two-button response** mode.
 This will give you only two choices for every verse:

 <div class="bordered-image">